Pronto-am/MobileBundle/UPGRADE_GUIDE.md

 ```

 ### Update your database
-Publish a migrations file or run migrastions directly to create the new oauth2 tables.
+Publish a migrations file or run migrations directly to create the new oauth2 tables.

 ### Migrate existing clients
 The information of the existing clients which are linked to the `Application`, is still available.
 We need to migrate this info and create new OAuth clients.
 Do so by running the upgrade assistent: